 Last summer, day after day, my garden lay neglected.
 I was nurturing the growing baby inside me.
 I had no energy to garden or for anything else.
 I felt nauseous and utterly exhausted every waking minute.

 Everything that was nonessential for my life was left undone.
-Even though gardening is one of my deepest loves, my garden fell the nonessential category too.
+Even though gardening is one of my deepest loves, my garden fell into the nonessential category too.
 For the first time in over a decade I wasn’t planting, weeding, harvesting every few days.
 The few plants I had planted before I got pregnant were neglected.

 My daughter, my health, and my husband were the only essentials I had energy for- and barely even them.